stackleader/stackleader.github.io/_posts/2016-06-24-implementing-grpc-service-client.markdown

 }
 {% endhighlight %}

-#### Implementing the Server and registering our service implementation
+#### Implementing the Server and Registering our Service Implementation
 To expose our service implementation, a gRPC server endpoint needs to be constructed.
 In this case, we have registered our service implementation as an implementation of the gRPC BindableService interface, and as a result we can easily inject this implementation into our Server class for registration.
 Additionally, we have registered our HelloWorldServer class as implementing an empty GrpcServer interface in order to provide a lifecycle hook for our service client (i.e. we want our client implementation to wait for the server before it tries to make a connection).

 ##### HelloWorldServer.java